 - Bacterial overgrowth leading to more severe illness

-So how much carbohydrate is tolerable for a cat?
-There’s no clear consensus on this topic.
-In the US, the Association of American Feed Control Officials requires the carbohydrate content of cat food to be no more than 55% (there also must be a minimum of 25% protein and 20% fat).
+How much carbohydrate is tolerable for a cat?
+There’s no clear consensus.
+In the US, the Association of American Feed Control Officials requires the carbohydrate content of cat food to be no more than 55%, 25% protein, and 20% fat.

 How to Check the Carb Content of Cat Food

 Unfortunately, pet food manufacturers rarely list the carbohydrate content of their products.
-It is a legal requirement for pet food manufacturers to declare the following information:
+It is a legal requirement for pet food manufacturers to declare the percentage of crude:

-A measure for ash is usually also provided (though it is not a requirement).
+A measure for ash is usually also provided, though it is not a requirement.
 If it is not provided, you can estimate it as 3%.
-If you add up the above percentages and subtract from 100, the result gives you a very rough estimate of the carb content of your cat’s food.
+If you add up the above percentages and subtract from 100, the result gives you a rough estimate of your cat’s food’s carb content.

-You cannot compare the carbohydrate content of wet food with dry food using this calculation – due to the differences in moisture content.
-Nevertheless, it’s true to say that dry food almost always has a higher carb-content than wet food.
+You cannot compare the carbohydrate content of wet food with dry food using this calculation due to moisture content differences.
+Nevertheless, it’s true that dry food almost always has a higher carb content than wet food.